Seercat3160/bindmidi/README.md

 # midi2key

+⚠️ **On this branch I'm currently rewriting most of the codebase to allow for better improvements in future and to add GUI support.
+Don't expect the rest of this README to be correct for this branch.** ⚠️

 Bind MIDI notes to keyboard keys and mouse movement.

 Midi2key is a simple program, written in Rust, to allow MIDI notes to trigger typing of keys, strings and movement of the mouse and scroll wheel.